-The SFAC provides guidance to FINRA staff, particularly regarding the potential effects of proposed regulatory initiatives on FINRA's small firms.
-The SFAC meets five times per year-primarily in Washington, D.C.-prior to each FINRA Board meeting.
+In addition to the advisory committees listed above, the SFAC provides guidance to FINRA staff, particularly regarding the potential effects of proposed regulatory initiatives on FINRA's small firms, and meets four times a year-primarily in Washington, D.C.-prior to each FINRA Board of Governors meeting.
 SFAC members are expected to attend SFAC meetings in person.